postman721/Waybind/README.md

 # 🧭 Waybind – Global Keybind Launcher for Linux

 **Waybind** is a lightweight global keyboard shortcut daemon written in Python.
-It lets you define custom keybindings that launch commands, even when another window is in focus.
+It lets you define custom keybindings that launch commands.
 Works on both **X11** and **Wayland**, depending on permissions and compositor behavior.

 ---